enzobodin/telegram-transcriber/README.md

     - `MODE`: ASR mode to use (`whisper` or `google`)

 ## How to run
-Update variables in docker-compose.yml and run itb
+Update variables in docker-compose.yml and run it

+##TO DO
+- [ ] Add remote whisper server